 How Sandy Compares to Other Big Storms

-The worst was Hurricane Katrina, a Category 3 storm.
+The worst hurricane in U.S. history was Hurricane Katrina, a Category 3 storm.
 It cost the economy between $160 billion to $250 billion.
 It left 1,836 people dead.
 Most of Katrina's damage was due to flooding in New Orleans.

 The second most damaging was Hurricane Harvey.
 This Category 4 storm hit Texas on August 25, 2017.
 It cost $125 billion and killed 70 people.

-The third was Hurricane Irma.
-It was a Category 5 storm that cost the economy $90 billion.
+Sandy was worse than Hurricane Irma.
+It was a Category 5 storm that cost the economy $50 billion.
 Most of the damage occurred after it hit Florida on September 10, 2017.
 The unofficial death toll is 101 people.